Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I just loved this story!!
 Kudos to you for being so patient and kind with Skunky!!

 What an enchanting and lovely story.
 Your narrative is sumptuous and of the nature I would use to relate it to children, who would be spellbound and then rife with questions when it was finished.
-It would be fun to even bring your "get-up" to show them for laughs.
-Thank you for this.
-Your messages were integral to my needs today, so you did so much more than tell a lovely story.

 I echo J'Marinde's sentiment.
 A lovely digression to start my day.
 Thank you.